capri-xiyue/llm-d/guides/inference-scheduling/README.md

 - Have the [proper client tools installed on your local system](../prereq/client-setup/README.md) to use this guide.
 - Ensure your cluster infrastructure is sufficient to [deploy high scale inference](../prereq/infrastructure)
-- Configure and deploy your [Gateway control plane](../prereq/gateway-provider/README.md) if you are not using `standalone`.
 - [Create the `llm-d-hf-token` secret in your target namespace with the key `HF_TOKEN` matching a valid HuggingFace token](../prereq/client-setup/README.md#huggingface-token) to pull models.
 - Have the [Monitoring stack](../../docs/monitoring/README.md) installed on your system.
+- Configure and deploy your [Gateway control plane](../prereq/gateway-provider/README.md) if you are not using `standalone` option.

 ## Installation